 Remembering Pink Floyd’s bizarre US TV debut on ‘American Bandstand’ in 1967

-Pink Floyd made their US TV debut all the way back in 1967 with an appearance on American Bandstand where they performed ‘Oranges and Apples’, a moment which marked the beginning of the end of Syd Barrett’s tenure in the band.
+Pink Floyd made their US TV debut all the way back in 1967 with an appearance on the legendary show American Bandstand.
+It was there where they performed the trippy track ‘Oranges and Apples’.
+Taking their unique stylings on to American TV was a moment which marked the beginning of the end of Syd Barrett’s tenure in the band.

-American Bandstand, a show which was a cultural phenomenon in the US that ran for close to 40 years until 1989, was seen as a massive opportunity to make a lasting impression on a mainstream audience for many bands.
+American Bandstand was a cultural phenomenon in the US which ran for close to 40 years until 1989.
+It was seen as a massive opportunity to make a lasting impression on a mainstream audience for many bands, a chance to reach a national audience and give a needed jolt to any promotional run.
 For Pink Floyd, however, this was an opportunity wasted thanks to Syd Barrett.

 The interview, despite being so short, manages to meander into yet even more inconsequential small talk when Clark asks Barrett “how long do you plan to stay with us” to which the enigma responds with “around 10 days” which is met without response.
 Barret’s bemusement is compounded when the interviewer then inexplicably decides to turn his attentions to Rick Wright halfway through his answer.

-Barrett’s performance was vacant, to put it politely.
-He made it as clear as possible that he was miming and just stared out into space, which wouldn’t have left the impression that his bandmates desired to leave on the American audience.
+Barrett’s performance was vacant and unpolished, to put it politely.
+He made it as clear as possible that he was miming from the very beginning of the performance and just stared out into space, gaping at the cosmic mystery of the universe, or the wrong end of a TV studio, we can’t be sure.

 Speaking in a VH1 documentary about the tour years later, Rick Wright recalled: “I remember in The Fillmore West when Syd literally went on stage and stared into space, de-tuned all of his strings on his guitar and hitting it to make this god awful noise.
 We were thinking ‘what can we do, what can we do’.”
 This thought was echoed by Nick Mason, who professed in the documentary, “shall I roar with laughter or do I try and kill him”.